AlpinYukseloglu/AlpinYukseloglu/_posts/2023-11-06-fee-credits.md

 * **Update Transaction Fee Handling**: Modify the transaction fee handling logic to accept fee credits as payment and burn the credits when used.
 Furthermore, disallow fee credit usage in a tx that contains any Authz execution.
 * **Implement Earning Mechanisms**: Add the earning mechanisms for fee credits to the relevant modules, such as staking, governance, and AMM pools.
 Initial implementation could just be:
     * x/mint: Sending some number of fee credits per day to the address that distributes staking rewards
-    * posthandler: Give some number of fee credits directly upon succesful tx with sufficient amount staked
+    * posthandler: Give some number of fee credits directly upon successful tx with sufficient amount staked

 ## Conclusion

-Transaction fees are one of the most misunderstood and mismarketed parts of the stack.
-These fees are not revenue; they are a sybil resistance mechanism.
-If we treat them as such, we can cut down tremendous amounts of deadweight loss in a chain's economy while giving protocol designers and app developers a tool to provide low-fee or even fee-less user flows for their applications, enabling a more cost-effective and accessible experience for all users.
+Fee credits can serve as a powerful tool for protocol designers and app developers to provide low-fee or even fee-free user flows for their applications, paving the way for a new class of more accessible, cost-effective, and compelling user flows.

+If you are interested in working on this or have ideas for how the mechanism can be improved/built on, please reach out on Twitter/X @0xalpo or @valardragon!